mariofvelez/Java-Physics-Engine/README.md

 ```

 <h4> Polygon </h4>
-We create a polygon with an array of vectors relative to the body's position
+We create a polygon with an array of vectors relative to the body's position.
+Vertices must be defined counter-clockwise

 ```
 // in this instance we are creating a triangle